non-clinical jobs for occupational therapists

 Pros

-• These jobs are super exciting.
-You’re not just finally getting to pee during the workday.
-You’re building something new, and you’re often involved in every part of the process.
+• These jobs are super exciting; you’re not just finally getting to pee during the workday, but you’re building something new, and you’re often involved in every part of the process

 Cons

-• Startup roles often don’t pay well.
-You might be offered stocks or equity in exchange, but given that many startups fail to be acquired, those shares could amount to nothing.
+• Startup roles often don’t pay well, and you might be offered stocks or equity in exchange—but, given that many startups fail to be acquired, those shares could amount to nothing

 Here are a few spotlights on rehab professionals who went the rehab technology route!